sailshq/sails-hook-organics/README.md

 In the mean time, if you see how to fix the problem and have a moment to prepare a patch, feel free to submit a pull request to the appropriate repo.
 Thanks for taking the time to help out!

-> Please be aware that we can't merge any unsolicited PRs that contain changes to usage, including additional methods or options.
-> With this project, we're trying really hard to keep things consistent between individual methods, and that means being
+> With this project, we're trying really hard to keep things consistent between individual methods,
-> vigilant about the effect of any usage change in the grand scheme of the library.
+> and that means being vigilant about the effect of any usage change in the grand scheme of the library.
+>
+> We always welcome any patch with a bug fix, typo correction, performance enhancement, better error message,
+> or that improves the readability of inline documentation/metadata/comments.But before submitting modifications
+> to code, please be aware:  We can't merge any unsolicited PRs that contain _additive or breaking_ changes to
+> usage, including additional methods or options, without going through our process.
+Please [send a proposal PR to the main Sails repo](http://contribute) first.

 ## Contributing